Undergrad

 Saturday’s sessions kick off with a session called Welcome to the Clarkson Family, which is led by our university’s leadership.
 You’ll learn about the Clarkson values, resources on campus and how to get involved in clubs and organizations.

 Once you’ve had a chance to get acquainted with the Clarkson Values, we’ll break you into groups to dig into those values a little deeper in the Student Center, Cheel Arena, and our dining locations on campus.
 Your orientation leader will lead you to each location so your group sticks together.
 During the sessions, you’ll meet staff from the Chief Inclusion Office and student leaders who will lead sessions on Building a Shared Community.
+These trainings are required for all new students, to give you the same starting baseline on campus information.

 President’s Reception